 If you currently have neither card, you can only try for one at a time.
 You will need to wait at least 30 days between card applications.
 Waiting between 3 and 6 months can be a better move as you have ample time to meet the sign-up bonus spending requirement and establish a positive payment history on your first card.

 If you’re a “card churner,” keep an eye on the Chase 5/24 rule.
-Chase will most likely decline your application if you have 5 or more new credit card accounts that are 24 months or newer.
+Chase will most likely decline your application if you have 5 or more new credit card accounts that are less than 24 months old.

 - Aeroplan is the Newest Chase Ultimate Rewards Transfer Partner